 Forgoing on two decades now, I’ve helped over 6,500 entrepreneurs reverse that message, escape the sole proprietorship trap and make a fast start to profits.
 Here are just a few of the strategic insights that woke my clients up to the money they were leaving on the table:

-3. Operating as a sole proprietorship and self-financing your business damages your personal credit score.
-Sole proprietors frequently turn to self-funding through personal credit cards or cash reserves, because their business credit options are limited.
+3. Operating as a sole proprietorship and self-financing your business damage your personal credit score.
+Sole proprietors frequently turn to self-funding through personal credit cards or cash reserves because their business credit options are limited.
 The resulting damage to your personal credit score will severely limit your ability to build business credit when you finally get around to forming a separate legal entity.

 4. A sole proprietorship sends a negative marketing message.
-The biggest potential customers, suppliers, and marketing partners all look at the structure of your company before deciding to work with you.
+The biggest potential customers, suppliers, and marketing partners all look at your company’s structure before deciding to work with you.
 Operating this way broadcasts the message that you don’t expect enough profits to incorporate.
 Why expose yourself to that kind of opportunity cost, especially at a time when you can least afford it?

 5. You have unlimited personal liability.
 A sole proprietorship does not provide you or your family with even a minimal layer of protection in the all-too-frequent event of a lawsuit or other challenges to the assets that you’re working so hard to build.

 There’s a way out of ALL of these real-world risks (and others that we don’t even have time to talk about here).
-NCP has hassle-free solutions in place to quickly and affordably get them all handled – so you can start 2020 with complete confidence!
+NCP has hassle-free solutions in place to quickly and affordably get them all handled – so you can start 2021 with complete confidence.

 When you form a new entity before 2020, the key is that you MUST form a COMPLETE FORMATION for your business, so you have real protection.
-If you just file articles or get one of those $99 tripwire offers to get you in the door, there is ZERO protection with that approach.
+If you file articles or get one of those $ 99 tripwires offers to get you in the door, there is ZERO protection with that approach.
 If you are outside the U.S. looking to do business in the U.S., see the details below for your best options.